FathomVerse is an app that aims to grow a library of labeled imagery that can train artificial intelligence to identify marine life.

 Join our community of FathomNauts—download FathomVerse today!

-New features in FathomVerse 2.0 include:
+New Features in FathomVerse 3.0 include:

 Download the latest version of FathomVerse on the App Store or Google Play.

 Scientists are collecting massive amounts of images and video to study marine life and assess ocean health.
 Artificial intelligence (AI) can help researchers analyze this deluge of visual data more efficiently.
 However, before AI can be used to analyze the footage, it must be trained to identify specific ocean animals.
-FathomVerse mobile game aims to improve the tools needed to teach AI to study the ocean.
+The FathomVerse app aims to improve the tools needed to teach AI to study the ocean.
 FathomVerse enlists ocean enthusiasts worldwide to work alongside scientists to help review and label images so AI can accurately recognize ocean animals.

 Five vertical screenshots illustrate gameplay in the FathomVerse app.
 The first screenshot on the left includes the game’s blue home screen with the FathomVerse logo and several buttons players can tap to play the game and access FathomVerse content.
 The second screenshot shows the library of animal training missions with circular, white cartoon animal icons.
 The third screenshot shows gameplay with a petal-like avatar moving through a stream of pink dots with a directional arrow, animal photos in large bubbles, and icons for game progress on a dark-blue background.
 The fourth screenshot shows tagging of an image in the game with a photo of an orange sea star and five circular, white cartoon icons to tag possible animals on a dark-blue background.
 The fifth screenshot on the right shows player progress with circular numbered white icons for game level and square photos of award videos along a vertical white dotted line on a blue background.